TGDivy/TGDivy/README.md

 ## 💬🌞

-> If you are going to achieve excellence in big things, you develop the habit in little matters. ~ Colin Powell
+> Don't wish it were easier, wish you were better. ~ Jim Rohn

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )